Chad in turmoil after Deby death as rebels, opposition challenge military | Law-Order

 Chad in turmoil after Deby death as rebels, opposition challenge military

 "Chad is not a monarchy.
-There can be no dynastic devolution of power in our country," it said in a statement.
+There can be no dynastic devolution of power in our country," FACT said in a statement.
 OVER THE BORDER

 FACT claimed responsibility for the injuries that killed Deby on Monday.
 An ex-army officer who often joined soldiers on the battlefront, Deby was visiting troops who had held up the rebel advance in intense fighting over the weekend.
 He was wounded by gunfire in the village of Mele near the town of Nokou, more than 300 km (190 miles) north of N’Djamena, and evacuated to the capital where he later died, said the FACT spokesman, who requested anonymity.